 FOOD AT SHABBOS HOUSE

-We’re going to to do all meals individually prepared for each student at Shabbat, Torah Tuesday, Minyan Brunch etc. This style will be much more labor-intensive and has a whole host of challenges (extra cost, less choice and environmental issues etc) but it is recommended to be the safest approach in this current circumstance.
+We’re going to to do all meals individually prepared for each student at Shabbat, Torah Tuesday, Minyan Brunch etc. Some meals (aside for on Shabbat or holiday) will also or only be available to-go for pickup and sometimes also dropoff.
+This style will be much more labor-intensive and has a whole host of challenges (extra cost, less choice and environmental issues etc) but it is recommended to be the safest approach in this current circumstance.
 Students will have to sit in a distanced manner and wearing masks at all times aside for when eating.
 It is still possible to possible to have a sense of community even when seating distanced, we will try to create atmosphere despite this challenge.

 This may be the easiest arrangement actually.
 We will either pray outside or inside (with windows opened), wearing masks and seating distanced.
 We have smaller groups for davening so this should work fine.
 We hope and look forward to keeping up Shabbat and Sunday Minyan prayer services as we have always had at UAlbany.
 We will follow other synagogue’s protocols regarding things like Torah reading etc and adjust accordingly.
 We may abbreviate the service somewhat to keep it shorter duration (especially since people are in masks).
 Also, sadly, we’ll have to keep singing (a big spreader risk) in check until we can find a good way to do it in a limited fashion.